 The consolidated accounts incorporate the financial statements of Smiths Group plc (the 'Company') and its subsidiary undertakings, together with the Group's share of the results of its associates.
-A list of the subsidiaries of Smiths Group plc is provided on pages 208 to 216.

 Subsidiaries are all entities controlled by the Company.
 Subsidiaries are fully consolidated from the date on which control is obtained by the Company to the date that control ceases.